-The polar lands biome is even colder than the tundra.
-It includes the continent of Antarctica.
-Even though Antarctica is twice the size of Australia, it contains virtually no native species of plants or animals.
-Only two flowering species of plants exist on the continent and the largest native land animal is a 1-centimetre-long wingless midge (fly).
+At the other end of the scale are the tundra and the polar lands which are the coldest biomes.
+The tundra biome circles the North Pole.
+Tundra, meaning 'treeless plain', has short growing seasons, very little plant diversity and very low temperatures.
+Antarctica, twice the size of Australia, contains virtually no native land species.
+Only two flowering species of plants exist on the continent and the largest native land animal is a 1-centimetre-long wingless midge.
 There are no native mammals, amphibians or trees in Antarctica.
 It is simply too cold, too dry and too windy for plants and animals to flourish.